 It’s fair to say that there is certainly demand for the kind of service that Stellar can provide.
 Of course, it remains to be seen whether emerging economies will adopt the cryptocurrency, but ultimately widespread adoption is the Holy Grail for every crypto in existence.
 So what are some of the industry’s top analysts predictions for XLM in 2025?

 TradingBeasts is expecting Stellar to grow in the coming years.
-According to the platform’s technical analysis, XLM will peak at about $0.64 by the end of 2021 and continue a steady ascent into 2022, reaching a high of up to $0.92 by December 2022.
-A slight downturn is expected in 2024 before Stellar recovers, trading at a high of $0.98 by the end of 2024, and $1.42 in 2025.
+According to the platform’s technical analysis, XLM will peak at about $0.42 by the end of 2022 and continue a steady ascent into 2023, rising to $0.51 by December 2023.
+A slow growth is expected in 2024, having Stellar trade at a high of $0.65 by the end of 2025.

-Elsewhere, DigitalCoinPrice has an even more optimistic outlook for XLM.
-It has the token reaching parity with the US dollar in 2023, before continuing on an upwards trend and reaching as high as $1.47 by 2025.
+Elsewhere, DigitalCoinPrice has an optimistic outlook for XLM as well.
+It has the XLM token reaching $0.53 in 2024, before continuing on an upwards trend and reaching as high as $0.56 by 2025.

 A similar Stellar price prediction can be found on Wallet Investor.
-It has XLM climbing steadily over the next five years or so, potentially passing the dollar in value as early as 2022.
-By the end of 2025, Wallet Investor sees a Stellar reaching a maximum price of $2.15 by December.
+It has XLM climbing steadily over the next three years or so, potentially passing the dollar in value as early as 2024.
+By the end of 2025, Wallet Investor sees a Stellar XLM reaching a maximum price of $1.29 by December.

 Read More: Stellar Price Prediction Forecast